Lulloooo/ValueAtRisk-estimation/VaR-mark.md

 idxvecrandom <- rnorm(100000, mu, sig) #store that numbers in idxvec
 ```

-Now that the random distribution has been generated, it is possible to
+Now that the random distribution is generated, it is possible to
-compute both the VaR and the ES.
+estimate both the VaR and the ES.

 ``` r
 #VaR